rozgladacz/fvtt-token-action-hud-l5r5e/readme.md

 Token Action HUD is a repositionable HUD of actions for a selected token.

+**Compatibility:** Compatible with Foundry Virtual Tabletop version 13 and the Legend of the Five Rings 5e system version 1.13.2.

 # Features
 - Make rolls directly from the HUD instead of opening your character sheet.
 - Use items from the HUD or right-click an item to open its sheet.